zitabou/EZShop/Deliverables/DesignAssessmentDocument.md

 <Discuss here main differences of the current structure of your project vs the design delivered on April 30>
 <Discuss if the current structure shows weaknesses that should be fixed>
 ```
+If we were to put the classes contained in the classes package into the data package the tangles would be 0